curious-containers/curious-containers.github.io/README.md

 RED (Reproducible Experiment Description) is a JSON or YAML based file format to describe data-driven experiments.
 A RED file allows researchers to share or publish their computational experiments, such that others can reproduce the results or customize the experiments.
 A minimal RED file consists of an application's commandline interface (CLI) description in [Common Workflow Language](https://www.commonwl.org/v1.0/CommandLineTool.html) (CWL) syntax, as well as CLI arguments and input file references.

 Curious Containers provides a reference implementation of RED in Python (`cc-core`).
 Experiments can be executed on a local Linux host using the [Docker](https://www.docker.com/) container runtime via the FAICE tool suite (`cc-faice`).
-For a more advanced usage Curious Containers Agency (`cc-agency`) can distribute experiments in a Docker cluster across multiple hosts.
+For a more advanced usage, Curious Containers Agency (`cc-agency`) can distribute experiments in a Docker cluster across multiple hosts.

 Together, RED and Curious Containers support the [FAIR principles](https://www.force11.org/fairprinciples) for reproducible research.
-If you are new to the project, we advise you to work through the [RED Beginners Guide](red/guide.md).
+If you are new to the project, we advise you to work through the [RED Beginners Guide](red-beginners-guide.md).

 ## Documentation